doberman/dbrmn-circular-calendar/README.md

 ## Deployment

-_main_ branch is deployed automatically with Github Actions to [dbrmn-circular-calendar.web.app]().
+_main_ branch is deployed automatically with Github Actions to [https://dbrmn-circular-calendar.web.app]().
 PR:s gets deployed automatically as well and the unique URL can be found as a comment on the PR.

 ## Documentation